edward-shen/MMM-MBTA/readme.md

 `apikey`|You must specify the api key given by the MBTA.
 `updateInterval`|Time between updates, in seconds.
 Min Value: 10.
 `baseUrl`|The base url of the MBTA api.
 You shouldn't change this unless the MBTA moved the api to the new location, and the update hasn't been reflected in this module.
 `stations`|This is an array of stations that you wish to display.
 Currently, only one max station is allowed.
 For a list of station names, please refer to `stations-formatted.json`.
-Make sure to use the common name!<br/>Example: `stations: [ "Airport" ],`
+Make sure to use the common name!<br/>Example: `stations: [ "Airport" ]`.
+This input should be an array.
 `formatETA`|Show ETA time in MM:SS instead of just seconds.
 `showMinutesOnly`|Show ETA time in minutes only.
 This overrides `formatETA`.
+`showOnly`|Filter out various modes of transportation.
+Example: `showOnly: ["Subway"]` would only show subways, while `showOnly: ["Subway", "Bus"]` would show both subways and buses.
+Default is to show all modes of transportation.
+This input should be an array.
+The various options are `Subway`, `Train`, `Bus`, `Ferry`, `Cable car`.

 More options will be added as this module becomes feature-rich.